Teaching in Rural & Remote Communities

-Living and teaching in rural and remote communities offer unique experiences.
+Living and teaching in rural & remote communities offers unique experiences.
 With our culturally diverse population and some of Australia’s best-known landscapes, these communities are truly special places.

 You will engage with students and families whose everyday life may differ greatly from your own.
 As a teacher, the need for flexibility and creativity is enhanced as you are challenged by students with different backgrounds and cultures.
 The way you interact with and talk to your students will demand more effective teaching tools and methods.

 A typical remote school is smaller than an urban school, enabling you to develop deeper relationships with colleagues, students and families.
 This experience may also provide you with the opportunity to learn another language and gain further knowledge of the culture and customs of the community in which you live.

 As a member of a smaller staff group you will be involved in whole school planning and decision making, participate in school based leadership roles, share personal interests and talents in specialist programs as well as teach a variety of subject areas.